rmull/tinkup/README.md

 communicate with your RetroTINK, typically /dev/ttyUSB0.
 This can be achieved temporarily using `sudo` or running `tinkup.py` as root.
-A better way (but dependent on distro support) may be to add your user to the "dialout" group with `sudo adduser username dialout`, then rebooting.
+A better way (but dependent on distro support) may be to add your user to the "dialout" group with `sudo usermod -a -G dialout youruser`, then rebooting.
 This will grant your user indefinite access without requiring elevation to root if the dialout group has ownership of the serial device, which is a common default configuration.

 ## Usage